 Singapore Permanent Residence – PTS Scheme

 Singapore is a world-class city to live, work and play.
-As the most open economy the globally connected cosmopolis has the best business environment.
+As the most open economy, the globally-connected cosmopolis has the best business environment and plenty of business opportunities.
 Singapore’s high standards of living in terms of low crime rate, quality housing, first-rate healthcare, clean and green environment and outstanding public transport and international connectivity will strongly appeal to any foreigner who had been in Singapore for a while.
-So it is no surprise that many foreigners who have been working in Singapore are keen on obtaining Permanent Resident (PR) status.
+So it is no surprise that many foreigners who have been working in Singapore are keen on applying for Singapore PR and obtaining Permanent Resident (PR) status.
 This will enable them to stay in Singapore for an indefinite period of time and also enjoy some of the special privileges reserved only for the citizens.

-Generally the following people are eligible to apply for PR status:
+Generally the following people are eligible to apply for Singapore PR status:

 - Aged Parents of a Singapore citizen

 - Employment Pass/ S Pass holders

 There are separate schemes available exclusively for foreign investors and foreing artistic talents.
 A large number of foreigners who become Singapore Permanent Residents every year fall under the Professional, Technical and Skilled Worker (PTS) scheme.
 If you are a foreigner, working in Singapore and interested in calling Singapore your second home by becoming a Permanent Resident, then the following is a guide for obtaining PR status in Singapore.

 This is the most common and popular route to the coveted PR status.
 It is much more straightforward and simple than the other two schemes.
 A foreigner who is already working in Singapore under an Employment Pass or S Pass or running a business under an EntrePass is eligible to file a Singapore PR application.
 You may apply for a PR status for your entire family, that is, for your legally married spouse and children under 21 years of age.

 Factors that influence the outcome of application